 - Causing physical injury to the victim by such act which is known or ought to have been known would result in physical injury;

 - Compelling the victim by force or threat to engage in any conduct or act, sexual or otherwise, from which the victim has a right to abstain;

 - Confining or detaining the victim against the victim’s will; or

-- Causing mischief or destruction or damage to property with intent to cause or knowing that it is likely to cause distress or annoyance to the victim, by a person against:
+- Causing mischief or destruction or damage to property with intent to cause or knowing that it is likely to cause distress or annoyance to the victim;

 - His or her spouse;

 - A child;

 - Any other member of the family;

 The interpretation from the Child Act 2001 (Act 611) states that a “child” is defined as: